 - There is absolutely no example of this having ever occurred in any of the dark annals of the brutal history of the State.

-The logical error always made in the defense of the State is to imagine that any collective moral judgments being applied to citizens is not also being applied to the group which rules over them.
+The logical error always made in the defence of the State is to imagine that any collective moral judgments being applied to citizens is not also being applied to the group which rules over them.
 If fifty percent of people are evil, then at least fifty percent of people ruling over them are evil (and probably more, since evil people are always drawn to power).
 Thus the existence of evil can never justify the existence of the State.
 If there is no evil, the State is unnecessary.
 If evil exists, the State is far too dangerous to be allowed existence.

 Why is this error always made?
 There are a number of reasons, which can only be touched on here.
 The first is that the State introduces itself to children in the form of public school teachers who are considered moral authorities.
 Thus is the association of morality and authority with the State first made — which is reinforced through years of repetition.
 The second is that the State never teaches children about the root of its power — force — but instead pretends that it is just another social institution, like a business or a church or a charity.
 The third is that the prevalence of religion has always blinded men to the evils of the State — which is why the State has always been so interested in furthering the interests of churches.
 In the religious world-view, absolute power is synonymous with perfect goodness, in the form of a deity.
 In the real political world of men, however, increasing power always means increasing evil.
 With religion, also, all that happens must be for the good — thus, fighting encroaching political power is fighting the will of the deity.
 There are many more reasons, of course, but these are among the deepest.